discordjs/guide/guide/creating-your-bot/parsing-mention-arguments.md

 }
 ```

-<p class="tip">The `slice` method is used in a more advance way here.
-You can read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) for more info.</p>
+<tip>The `slice` method is used in a more advance way here.
+You can read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) for more info.</tip>

 Now you have a nifty function you can use whenever you need to convert a raw mention into a proper user object.
 Plugging it into the command will give you this: